Philippines–United States relations: 21st Century

 During the visit by President Benigno Aquino III to Washington DC, on July 7, 2012, the US–Philippine Society was launched.
 This non-profit independent organization is tasked with generating awareness about the Philippines in the US.
 The last board meeting was conducted by the society on January 24, 2013.

 In its 2013 Special 301 Report, the Office of the United States Trade Representatives wrote "The United States looks to the Philippines to take important steps to address piracy over the internet, in particular with respect to notorious online markets".
 It is speculated that pressure from the United States contributed to the complaint filed by Philippine Association of the Record Industry against the torrent website KickassTorrents, resulting in its seizure by Philippine authorities on June 13, 2013.

 In April 2022, U.S. private equity firm Cerberus Capital Management, together with Dutch shipbuilder consortium Agila, bought out the HHIC Philippines facilities at Redondo Peninsula near the Subic Bay Naval Base in Zambales.
 Accordingly, the shipyard was renamed as the Agila Subic Multi-Use Facilities.
 The Philippine Navy began leasing the shipyard's northern section in May 2022.
 American defense contractor Vectrus also moved in.
 That same year, the Biden administration pledged to increase cooperation with the Philippines on renewable energy and food prices, and the Marcos Jr. administration secured pledges of 100,000 jobs and $4 billion in American private sector investments.
 U.S. government officials headed by Vice President Kamala Harris pledged increased aid and investment opportunities to the Philippines on renewable energy, critical minerals supply, women's rights and education, public health and immunology, SpaceX Starlink broadband, and, in the first agreement of its kind, nuclear power planning and American nuclear tech sales.

-On July 22, 2025, President Donald Trump announced following a meeting at the White House that he and President Bongbong Marcos of the Philippines agreed to a trade agreement.
+On July 22, 2025, President Donald Trump announced following a meeting at the White House that he and President Bongbong Marcos agreed to a trade agreement.
 The agreements call for 19% tariffs on goods the US imports from the Philippines, whereas the United States will not be charged a tariff.
-According to the US Commerce Department, the US imported $14 billion USD worth of goods from the Philippines in 2024.
+According to the US Commerce Department, the US imported US$14 billion worth of goods from the Philippines in 2024.